Code-Platoon-Team-Rocket/pokeclone_new/README.md

 ☸️ Kubernetes Orchestration

-All Kubernetes manifests are in the Kubernetes/ directory.
+All Kubernetes manifests are in the Kubernetes/ directory

 🔐 Secrets